Gelmes/SystemdServiceMaker/README.md

 # Systemd Service Maker
-Sometimes it necessary to run an application from start.
-If you come from the world of raspberry pi you will run into several different methods on how to run scripts on startup.
-This methods are going to include but not limited to using `crontab`, `init.d`, `rc.local`.
+Sometimes it necessary to run an application from boot.
+If you come from the world of raspberry pi you will run into several different ways you can use to run scripts on boot.
+The methods Included but not limited to are using `crontab`, `init.d`, `rc.local`, `systemd`. `systemd` is supposed to replace `init.d` and is more powerful then `crontab`.

-While all these methods might have their place almost always I just want my application to run after the system is booted and to have some sort of logs.
-This is where `systemd` comes in.

 With `systemd` you can turn your application into a service and even look at logs.

 ## Install